-Our community has shown a lot of love for ‘Ask Me Anything‘ themed events, which makes us thrilled about the recent launch of AMA sessions in our Slack Community.
+Our community has shown a lot of love for ‘Ask Me Anything‘ themed events, which makes us thrilled about the recent launch of Product Chat, AMA sessions in our Slack Community.
 We will now be hosting weekly chats with product managers from Tech companies all over the world.

 In case you missed out on the first one, we wanted to share a recap of what we talked about.
 This week’s chat was hosted by Carlos, Product School’s founder and CEO, who broke into product management from an engineering background.
 During the conversation he shared his insight on tactics when working in product management, valuable skills and how to get the job.

 We kicked it off with a friendly introduction:

 Carlos made the announcement he was online:

 Then questions from our community started rolling in.
 Here are some key takeaways: